 There is an astonishingly long list of plants poisonous to cats!
 So, are aloe plants poisonous to cats?
 If you are a keen gardener and cat lover, it’s best to know which ones to avoid – particularly if your feline likes to chew on things.
 Aloes make a beautiful, feature-rich addition to gardens in hot, dry climates where water is scarce and requires very little maintenance.

 Aloe plants are only poisonous to cats if they chew on or eat bits of them.
 The latex in the leaves can make your cat sick with diarrhea, vomiting, and lethargy, but cats seldom eat enough of the plant to cause more severe symptoms.
-To be on the safe side, you should keep your cat away from aloes.
+To be safe, you should keep your cat away from aloes.

-When in bloom, aloe plants can be spectacular, especially if planted en masse.
+Aloe plants can be spectacular when in bloom, especially if planted en masse.
 Aloes are succulents with fleshy leaves often edged with thorny spikes or teeth.
 They are popular as indoor and outdoor plants and range in size from a couple of inches to the height of a small tree.

 Aloe Vera

-There are more than five hundred different species of Aloes, but the one familiar to most people is the widely cultivated Aloe vera.
+There are more than five hundred species of Aloes, but the one familiar to most people is the widely cultivated Aloe vera.
 It is sometimes called the “true aloe” because the word “vera” means “true” in Latin.
-It’s also on the toxic plants list when it comes to houseplants and cats.
+It’s also on the list of toxic plants when it comes to houseplants and cats.

 Aloe vera has several health benefits, and the gel can be applied to soothe skin and help heal wounds, but some parts of the plant are toxic to cats.

-You shouldn’t be tempted to munch on the plant either unless you want diarrhea, stomach cramps, and other unpleasant gastrointestinal symptoms.
-These are the same kinds of symptoms your furry friends will experience if they eat them, too.
+You shouldn’t be tempted to munch on the plant unless you want diarrhea, stomach cramps, and other unpleasant gastrointestinal symptoms.
+These are the same symptoms your furry friends will experience if they eat them, too.

 It is a virtually stemless perennial with peaked, elongated leaves ranging from a couple of centimeters to three meters long.
 Aloe vera is prized for its anti-inflammatory, anti-viral, antimicrobial, and fungicidal properties in humans, but you should keep it away from your feline.